Dear John (British TV series): Title music

 As with his other series, the title music was composed by the series' writer, John Sullivan.
-It was arranged by Ronnie Hazlehurst; the composer of music used in many BBC comedies and light entertainment programmes.
+It was arranged by Ronnie Hazlehurst, who composed the music used in many BBC comedies and light entertainment programmes.
 Joan Baxter provided the vocals.

 Home releases

 Dear John appeared on video in 1998, three cassettes with both series and the Christmas special, under Playback Entertainment.

 Acorn Media UK released both series of Dear John on DVD in the UK in 2010.
 The first episode is shorter than the one originally broadcast on BBC1 as contractual edits have been made, namely the removal of Beatles music during and at the end of the episode.
-The subtitles still show "Day Tripper" being played as John enters the community hall and acknowledges some men dressed in 'Fab Four' suits, but the music playing is actually muzak.
+The subtitles still show "Day Tripper" being played as John enters the community hall and acknowledges some men dressed in "Fab Four" suits, but the music playing is actually muzak.
 And, at the end, when John and Kate discuss whether they will return the following week, Beatles music can be heard and silhouettes seen in an upper window of the centre.
 This scene has been totally removed.